3D-printed Gray and Black Resin

 3D-printed models are recommended only for very experienced modelers, age 12 and up.

-Model Monkey products ordered through this catalog are 3D-printed by Model Monkey in North Carolina, USA, in opaque, gray resin plastic capturing very fine detail.
+Model Monkey products ordered through this catalog are 3D-printed by Model Monkey in North Carolina, USA, in opaque, gray or black resin plastic capturing very fine detail.
 Surfaces are very smooth.

-Gray resin is an acrylate-based plastic, chemically similar to Plexiglas.
-Gray resin is not nylon.
-Grey resin models are produced using a different technology than that used by other 3D-printing companies like Shapeways.
-Gray resin is chemically different than polystyrene plastic found in injection-molded plastic kits.
-Gray resin is also more brittle than polystyrene.
-Here are some Model Monkey products 3D-printed in gray resin:
+What is 3D-printed resin?
+Gray or black resin is an acrylate-based plastic chemically similar to Plexiglas.
+Gray resin and black resin are not nylon.
+Grey resin and black resin models are produced using a different technology than that used by other 3D-printing companies like Shapeways.
+Gray resin and black resin are chemically different than polystyrene plastic found in injection-molded plastic kits.
+Gray resin and black resin are also more brittle than polystyrene.
+Thin features are more fragile than polystyrene.
+Here are some Model Monkey products 3D-printed in gray and black resin:

-Production time.
-3D-printed models are not cast inside a mold, 3D-printed models are created in very thin layers one layer at a time.
+When will you print my models?
+We print models after an order is placed, on a "first come, first served" basis.
+We will print your models as soon as any orders received previously are complete.
+3D-printed models are not cast inside a mold.
+3D-printed models are created in very thin layers one layer at a time.
 This makes 3D-printing a very slow process.
 Typically, it takes several hours to print a single model.
-We print models after an order is placed, on a "first come, first served" basis.
-We will print your model as soon as any orders received previously are complete.
-Thank you for your understanding and patience!
+Thank you for your patience!

-Supports.
-Each gray resin model will come to you with several supports attached to it.
+Why does the model have so many supports?
+Each gray resin or black resin model will come to you with several supports attached to it.
 These supports look like "sprues" found in injection-molded plastic model kits.
 Since 3D-printed models are not made inside a mold like injection-molded plastic kits or other resin models, there is no mold to provide support to overhanging features during printing.
 Without a mold, overhanging features must be supported in some other way.
-The 3D printers we use create sprues to support overhanging features during printing.
-The models cannot be 3D-printed without the sprues.
-The sprues also provide strength to the model during shipping.
-Sprues must be removed by the modeler.
+The 3D printers we use create supporting sprues which rise up from a tray called a "printing raft" to support overhanging features during printing.
+The models cannot be 3D-printed without the sprues and printing raft.
+Sprues and the printing raft also provide strength to the model during shipping.
+Sprues and the printing raft must be removed by the modeler.
 Sprue removal is normally difficult.
 That's why 3D-printed models are recommended only for advanced modelers, not beginners.

 Attachment points are smaller in diameter than the sprue.
-The attachment points' diameter varies between 0.35 mm and 0.6 mm.
-The attachment points are normally weak.
+The attachment points' diameter varies between 0.3 mm and 0.6 mm.
+Attachment points are normally weak.

 Use a very sharp cutting tool like a new cuticle clipper or new sprue cutter.
 Your cutting tool must be very sharp so that you don't have to force the cut.
 The old saying, "let the tool do the work" applies.